Bangladesh amends war crimes law, mulls banning Islamists

 The life sentence pronounced on Abdul Quader Mollah, assistant Secretary General of the Jamaat-e-Islami party, for murder, rape and torture had stunned many Bangladeshis.

-The amendment will "empower the tribunals to try and punish any organizations, including Jamaat-e-Islami, for committing crimes during country's liberation war in 1971", Law Minister Shafique Ahmed said after the change was approved.
+The amendment will "empower the tribunals to try and punish any organisations, including Jamaat-e-Islami, for committing crimes during country's liberation war in 1971", Law Minister Shafique Ahmed said after the change was approved.

 Lawyers said the amendment sets a timetable for the government to appeal against Mollah's sentence and secure a retrial.
 The previous law did not allow state prosecutors to call for a retrial except in the case of acquittals.